iourilitv/skillbox-ms-users/devops/ci-cd/gitlab/gitlab-ci-cd_3-2_sonarqube.md

 # Creating pipeline on GitLab.
 Part 3-2. "sonarqube-check" stage (sonarqube for Pull Requests)
-Configuring the project for code analysing by SonarQube.
+Continue "Part 3-1" configuring the project for code analysing by SonarQube.
-Sources:
+Successfully.
+It works even after restart Windows System on the PC.

 ## Environment.
 Continue with gitlab-ci-cd_3-1_sonarqube.md state.